Arbitrator sends Kaepernick’s grievance against NFL to trial

 - New law to make California first state to end bail

-Kaepernick contends the owners violated union rules by conspiring to keep him off of teams.
+Kaepernick contends the owners violated their collective bargaining agreement with players by conspiring to keep him off of teams.

+The case hinges on whether owners worked together rather than decided individually to not sign Kaepernick.

+A similar grievance is still pending by unsigned safety Eric Reid, who played with Kaepernick in San Francisco and joined in the protests.

 More AP NFL: http://apnews.com/tag/NFL and http://twitter.com/AP_NFL